 Mast cells are located in connective tissue, including the skin, the linings of the stomach, on the mucosal surfaces of the intestine and lungs, and around blood vessels and other tissues.

-Mast cells are tissue resident cells that play an important role in many inflammatory settings.
+Mast cells are tissue-resident cells that play an essential role in many inflammatory settings.

-These actors are key in the inflammatory response, as they can be activated to release a wide variety of inflammatory mediators, by many different antigens, including allergens, pathogens, and physiological mediators.
+These actors are critical in the inflammatory response.
+They can be activated to release various inflammatory mediators by many different antigens, including allergens, pathogens, and physiological mediators.

 Mast cells also appear to have this diversity of functions.
-This is seen when they are detected around wounds, and can play an important role in wound healing.
+This is seen when they are detected around wounds and can play an essential role in wound healing.

 For example, the typical itch around a healing scab can be caused by histamine released by mast cells.

 Researchers also think that mast cells may play a role in the growth of blood vessels (angiogenesis).

 Mast cells have traditionally been viewed as effector cells for allergic reactions that can store and re-synthesize many mediators upon activation by various stimuli.